What’s the best form of charcoal? Hardwood lump charcoal? Charcoal briquets? Wood embers? Extruded charcoal? Japanese binchotan?

 Here’s a look at the different types of charcoal, their pros and cons, and why we recommend briquets.
 Also there’s a discussion of wood types, and how to set up a grill in the essential 2-zone system.
 Click here for more about the science of smoke and wood.

-Full disclosure: I have long been an advocate of briquets and I wrote this article somewhere arount 2010.
-In 2015 Kingsford paid me to make a series or recipe videos using their charcoal.
+Full disclosure: I have long been an advocate of briquets and I wrote this article somewhere around 2010.
+In 2015 Kingsford paid us to make a series of recipe videos using their charcoal.
 While the camera team was here I filmed two other videos at my own expense, one on thermometers and the one on charcoal, below.
-It was not a paid endorsement but because people interpreted it to be so, we have never accepted a commission like this again.
-We have no sponsors.
+It was not a paid endorsement but some people interpreted it to be so.
+We have never done an endorsement, we have no sponsors, and we have never accepted a commission like this again.

 We’ll talk about the issues in detail in a minute, but here’s the bottom line: Harry Soo of Slap Yo Daddy BBQ, one of the top 10 competition teams year in and year out once told me “I buy whatever is on sale.”
 Mike Wozniak of Quau, the 2010 Kansas City Barbeque Society Team of the Year and winner of scores of big money championships told me “Charcoal is for heat, not flavor.
 Wood is for flavor.
 I cook on whatever brand the competition sponsor is giving away for free.“ Let’s find out why.

 How charcoal is made

 Good charcoal is mostly pure carbon, called char, made by cooking wood in a low oxygen environment, a process that can take days and burns off volatile compounds such as water, methane, hydrogen, and tar.
 In commercial processing, the burning takes place in large concrete or steel silos with very little oxygen, and stops before it all turns to ash.
 The process leaves black lumps and powder, about 25% of the original weight.